Keyboard shortcuts

 zcashd policy-name mapping

-zcashd's PrivacyPolicy (src/wallet/wallet.h, seven policies forming the lattice described in zcash/zcash#6240) distinguishes sender-side disclosures (AllowRevealedSenders, AllowLinkingAccountAddresses) that only matter for a wallet spending from user-visible transparent source addresses. zecd's shielded proposal path spends shielded notes, so those rungs have no sender to reveal and collapse onto AllowRevealedRecipients. z_sendmany's privacyPolicy accepts every zcashd name (wallet_methods::privacy_from_policy):
+zcashd's PrivacyPolicy (src/wallet/wallet.h, seven policies forming the lattice described in zcash/zcash#6240) distinguishes sender-side disclosures that only matter for a wallet spending from user-visible transparent source addresses. zecd has such a source as of 0.6.1, so AllowRevealedSenders now carries its zcashd meaning rather than collapsing.
+AllowLinkingAccountAddresses still collapses onto it: zecd spends from a single account, so there are no separate accounts to link. z_sendmany's privacyPolicy accepts every zcashd name (wallet_methods::privacy_from_policy):

 zcashd privacyPolicyzecd rung